JonathanDunkleberger/Kira_App/README.md

 ## Backend Data Flow (Phase 1 One-Shot Plan)

-This phase introduces Prisma-backed persistence for core objects while retaining existing Supabase-based endpoints during a short transition window:
+This phase will introduce Prisma-backed persistence for core objects (Supabase endpoints already removed):

 1. ensureUser(): called in new Prisma conversation/message endpoints to mirror Clerk users into the relational store.
-2. Conversations: `POST /api/conversations` (Prisma) creates row; existing Supabase conversation endpoints will be deprecated.
+2. Conversations: `POST /api/conversations` (Prisma) will create rows; previous endpoints now stubbed.
 3. Messages: future `POST /api/conversations/[id]/messages` route to append user/ai messages as they stream.
 4. Usage tracking: after a session ends, total seconds are aggregated into `Usage` (daily roll-up per user).
-5. Migration strategy: initial Prisma migration applied via `prisma migrate deploy` against the production Supabase PostgreSQL instance.
+5. Migration strategy: first Prisma migration applied via `prisma migrate deploy` against the target Postgres instance.

-During the cutover, UI calls will be updated incrementally to point from Supabase REST endpoints to the new Prisma-backed routes.
+UI calls will be updated incrementally from stubbed helpers to the new Prisma-backed routes.

 ### New Prisma Endpoints